Mount Chameleon | Mount Tsaranoro

 To survive, there was no other choice than getting down to the valley to buy supplies.
 To not raise suspicion of the Merina people, the king decided to send his two sisters Ratsara and Ranoro, in the valley.
 The cave was exceptionally open to let them out and carefully closed after.
 The sisters walked down the valley and found the necessary supplies quickly.

 A few days later, when the king opened the cave, he found his two sisters dead.
 In honour of Ratsara and Ranoro, the king named the highest rock in the valley “Tsaranoro”.
 He named also the three rocks on the left “Vatovoarindrina”, which means “closed stone gates”.

 Since then, it is still fady (taboo) to speak about the Merina people in the sacred forest, at the foot of Tsaranoro Mount.

 GEOLOGY OF TSARANORO VALLEY

-Madagascar island is, geologically speaking, mainly made of crystalline foundations called the “mother rock” and dating from precambrian epoch (500 millions years ago).
-The highlands in the center of the island are a complex mix of massive, hills and valleys such as in Tsaranoro Valley.
+Madagascar island is, geologically speaking, mainly made of crystalline foundations called the “mother rock” and dating from the Precambrian epoch (500 million years ago).
+The highlands in the center of the island are a complex mix of massive hills and valleys such as in Tsaranoro Valley.
 The landscape is sculpted by geological strengths and long time erosion of the mother rock.

-These huge granite massive that are Tsaranoro mount and Andringitra national park are the only remaining blocks that resisted to erosion.
-They are the two witnesses of an erosion dating from Pliocene epoch… 5 millions years ago!
+These towering granite massive that are Tsaranoro mount and Andringitra national park are the only remaining blocks that resisted erosion.
+They are the two witnesses of a decay dating from the Pliocene epoch… 5 million years ago!